generalist-robots/generalist-robots.github.io/_schedule/session_12_invited_talk_9.md

 sequence_id: 12

 # Speaker name
-speaker: Speaker 9
+speaker: Abhinav Gupta

 # Title of the event
-title: "Invited Talk 9: Title TBU <br> (25 min talk + 5 min Q&A)"
+title: "Learning from Observational Data (TBU)"

 # Time of the event
 time: 14:30 - 15:00